-In order to retain active commissions, all TOs must renew their credentials by remaining active in the sport of competitive roller skating and:
+In order to retain their commissions, all officials must remain active in the sport of competitive roller skating and:

-- TS must participate in the World Skate annual seminar at least once every two years and must have been active in their own Federation. - International judges must participate in the World Skate annual seminar at least once every two years and must have been active in their own Federation. - The World Skate ATC may refuse a commission for a cause.
+- TS must participate in the World Skate annual seminar at least once every four years and must have been involved in at least one international competition each year. - International judges must have judged at least one competition each year. - The World Skate Artistic Technical Committee may refuse a commission for a cause.